IYanakiev34/InfoRet1/lab3/Documentation.md

 3. ![DuckDuckGo precision at rank](duck_sum.png)
 4. ![Yahoo precision at rank](yahoo_sum.png)

+Again from our observations we can conclude that Bing and DuckDuckGo have the same values, Yahoo is off by one.
+But the 3 of them are nearly the same.
+Of course Google as the baseline engine has the perfect values since we are comparing it to itslef.
+So this is to be expected.
+The other 3 search engine have relatively high precision rank values.
+The `P @ 5` for bot Bing and DuckDuck go is: 0.6 and the `P @ 10` is 0.4.
+This can indicate that we have achieve relatively high precision Accuracy.
+For Yahoo `P @ 5` is the same and `P @ 10` is 0.3 Again comparable and decent results.
+Of course Google again has the perfect accuracy since we are comparing it to itself.

 #### F-Measure

 Note F measure table show the f measure of document j of a specific engine. if the document has not been found in the baseline engine it will automatically get assigned a value of (0)